-Burns & McDonnell developed screening level estimates for costs and performance parameters for three operating scenarios.
-These parameters are to be used by GRU to conduct financial analyses and valuation of these options.
+Burns & McDonnell developed screening level estimates for costs and performance parameters for five operating scenarios.
+These parameters are to be used by GRU to conduct financial analyses and evaluation of these options.
 The scenarios that were evaluated include:

-- 1. Retirement: This scenario evaluates the decommissioning and demolition of the Plant. - 2.
-Long-term cold standby: This scenario evaluates placing the Plant in a status of cold-standby long-term, sometimes referred to a "mothballed" status. - 3.
+- 1. Emergency reserve status: This scenario evaluates placing the Plant in a status of emergency cold-standby, similar to the operating status GREC has recently experienced. - 2.
+Baseload: The Plant would be dispatched and operated as a baseload unit. - 3.
+Retirement: This scenario evaluates the decommissioning and demolition of the Plant. - 4.
+Long-term layup: This scenario evaluates placing the Plant in a status of a long-term layup, sometimes referred to a "mothballed" status. - 5.
 Lower minimum load: This scenario evaluates potential capital improvements that can provide an increased amount of turndown to improve the operational flexibility of the Plant.

-The following sections discuss each of these scenarios.
+The following sections discuss each of these operating scenarios.